open-cmuq/.github/profile/README.md

   - Installation instructions
   - Usage examples
   - License information
-- **CONTRIBUTING.md**: Guidelines on how to contribute, including at least one issue labeled `good first issue` to help newcomers.
+- **CONTRIBUTING.md**: Guidelines on how to contribute, including at least one issue labeled `good first issue` to help newcomers in Github Issues page.
 - **License**: Choose either the **MIT License** or **GNU GPL v2** for your project.

 ### 2️⃣ Code Style